pdamicoORCL/pdamicoORCL/linuxInstall.md

 What have you done:

-- You performed a complete install of a multi-node Tableau Server on Linux entirely from the command line.
+- You performed a complete install of Tableau Server on Linux entirely from the command line.
+This included:

+  - Connecting an LDAP Server as the Identity Store

+  - Importing Groups from your LDAP Server through the Web UI **and** the command line

+  - Installing Drivers to connect to Microsoft SQL Server on Linux

+  - Adding and configuring a 2nd Node

 - You practiced implementing security on projects using Groups

+- You used Apache Directory Studio to browse the LDAP Server

 What you now know: